 No one invites a hurricane; sometimes it just shows up.

-While all you can do is hope for sunny days, there are several actions you can take to protect your property and any special events you have planned on the chance that a storm comes knocking at your door.
+While all you can do is hope for sunny days as you look ahead and start planning for the future, there are several actions you can take to protect your property and special events on the chance that a storm comes knocking at your door.

 Protect Your Property With Homeowners Insurance